Directory

 How do I transfer in to the M.S.
 Information Systems program?

-When transferring from other university to Northwest Missouri State University, please do the following:
+When transferring to Northwest Missouri State University, please complete the following steps after you have been accepted to the university:

-2. show this letter to your current International Office so they can release your SEVIS file to us.
+• Submit your acceptance letter to your current international office so they can release your SEVIS record to Northwest

-• Once we receive the SEVIS file, we will create the I-20 and have it waiting for you when you arrive for orientation, or we will send it to you if you plan to travel.
+• Once we receive the SEVIS record, we will create the I-20 and have it waiting for you when you arrive for orientation or we will send it to you if you plan to travel outside the United States before orientation.

 Does the M.S.
 Information Systems have a STEM CIP code?